bcardiff/docker-nginx-4-wordpress-fpm/README.md

 This image uses `PHP_FPM_SOCK` environment variable to customize the location of the socket (usually port 9000 of php-fpm container).

+This image serves the static files directly without going to the wordpress container.

+This image is prepared to work with [nginx-cache](https://wordpress.org/plugins/nginx-cache/) wordpress plugin using `/data/nginx/cache` as **cache zone path**.
+The plugin running in the wordpress container will remove the `/data/nginx/cache` directory cleaning up the cache for the nginx running in the `nginx-4-wordpress-fpm` container.

+Note that both container need to share cache and html volumes.

 Following, a `docker-compose.yml` that prepares a ready to use wordpress installation.

 ```